BRIEF-India cenbank sets 6.23 pct cut-off at overnight variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.22 percent at overnight variable rate reverse repo auction

-* India cenbank: makes partial allotment of 55.49 percent at cut-off rate at overnight variable rate reverse repo auction Source text - (bit.ly/2nDb8mE)
+* India cenbank: makes partial allotment of 41.31 percent at cut-off rate at overnight variable rate reverse repo auction Source text: bit.ly/2jFgMU4